 If students leave their Chromebooks at home they will be without the use of their Chromebook and files for that day.
-If it is an absolute must the teacher may send the student down to get a loaner Chromebook if one is available and is returned at the end of the day.
+If it is an absolute must the teacher may send the student to get a loaner Chromebook if one is available and is returned at the end of the day.

 Loaner Chromebooks may be issued to a student when their Chromebooks are in for repair.
+The same care and user agreements apply to the loaned device.